 Not immediately.
 A lien is registered as security against your tax debt.
-The CRA will not take possession of your home and sell it tomorrow.
-But if your tax balance remains unpaid, eventually the CRA may register a Writ of Seizure and Sale, which is very serious enforcement action.
-If you still do not make arrangements for settlement of your tax debt, the CRA then has the legal authority to authorize the Sheriff to seize your home and sell it.
-The buyer would assume any mortgages on the property and any other debt such as property tax arrears.
-Any proceeds remaining from the sheriff’s after your tax balance is discharged would be paid to you.
-But your home will have been liquidated to satisfy your tax debt.
+The CRA will not take possession of your home and sell it the very next day.
+But if your tax balance remains unpaid, the CRA may, at any time, register a Writ of Seizure and Sale, which is very serious enforcement action.
+The Write of Seizure and Sale gives the CRA the legal authority to authorize the Sheriff to seize your home and sell it.

 Does this happen?
 Yes.
 How quickly is often a factor of market conditions.
-When real estate markets are booming, the CRA seems to be happy nurturing its investment in the growing value of your home.
-But when market start to cool, the CRA may be prompted to protect its interest and move in to get the most it can from a forced sale of your home.
+When real estate markets are booming, the CRA may be happy nurturing its investment in the growing value of your home.
+But when markets start to cool, the CRA may be prompted to protect its interest and move in to get the most it can from a forced sale of your home.
 In today’s market, the danger of CRA foreclosure on a lien is higher.

 What if there are other people on title besides me?

 CRA can only realize proceeds from your share of the equity in the property.
-If you sell your home, only your share of the equity will be paid out the CRA.
 The CRA cannot seize your wife’s, or any else’s equity.
-However….

-If you have transferred your equity (title) to someone else without receiving payment that equates to the fair market value of the share of your equity at the time of the transfer, CRA may consider assessing that someone else for all or part of your tax arrears.
-This other party cannot be assessed by the CRA for more than the fair market value of their share in the property.
+However, if you have transferred your equity (title) to someone else without receiving payment eqaul to the fair market value of the share of your equity at the time of the transfer, CRA may consider assessing that someone else for all or part of your tax arrears.

 Can I go bankrupt to get rid of the tax lien?